IBM-Bluemix-Docs/mobilepush/push_troubleshooting.md

 ![Permission issue](images/RC_error.png)

 **User response**:  The admin must create a resource group for the user before creating an instance.

+### The HyperText Transfer Protocol (HTTP) 301 Moved Permanently redirect status while accessing the service
+{: #http_301_redirect}

+**Explanation**: This error might occur if you are accessing the service using the `http` protocol.
+Push Notification service requires the website to be accessed with the `https` protocol.

+**User response**: We recommend you to access the service and the Swagger API through the `https` protocol, rather than `http`.

 ### A POST request returns a GET request for the same call